jpype-project/jpype/doc/userguide.rst

 ===============

-Because only one JVM can be started per process, JPype cannot be used with processes created with fork.
+Because only one JVM can be started per process, JPype cannot be used with processes created with ``fork``.
 Forks copy all memory including the JVM.
 The copied JVM usually will not function properly thus JPype cannot support multiprocessing using fork.